TV Vest and Rogaland Pensioners Party v. Norway: Context

 During the spring of 2003, Rogaland Pensioners Party bought the rights to air three different political advertisements for their political party, as regional elections in Norway were due 15 September 2003, on the local TV channel TV Vest.
 Upon notifying the Norwegian Media Authority about the commercials, the Media Authority warned the broadcaster that broadcasting political advertising is illegal in Norway and considered fining TV Vest if the commercials were aired.
 The commercials were nevertheless broadcast during 11 days from 14 August to 13 September, which prompted the Media Authority to fine TV Vest 35,000 Norwegian kroner for violating the political advertising ban.

 TV Vest then appealed to the Oslo City Court, who found the airing constituted a violation of the ban.
 TV Vest then appealed to the Supreme Court, who granted leave to appeal.
-TV Vest meant that the ban violated Article 10, but the Supreme Court found by 4-1 that no such violation had occurred.
+TV Vest argued that the ban violated Article 10, but the Supreme Court found by 4-1 that no such violation had occurred.